What is Inflammation?

 - Drink plenty of filtered water throughout the day, either plain, with lemon squeezed in, or in herbal or green tea.

 It is likely that pesticides and herbicides used on conventional produce could contribute to inflammation.
-So if it is within your means, go ahead and eat organic whenever possible!
-However, for many of us, eating organic produce all the time simply isn’t feasible.
+So if it is within your means, eat organic!
+However, for many of us, eating organic produce all the time simply isn’t workable.